 Although Florida’s toxic algal blooms have been well-documented, they are increasing in frequency and encompassing larger swaths of geographic regions.
 Last October, in the longest-lasting algal bloom recorded in over a decade, a red tide seized approximately 145 miles of Florida’s southwest coastlines.
 Though red tides are common to Florida—typically occurring every year, between October and April, dating back as far as the 1500s—the ones that have emerged recently are unprecedented, more resilient and deadly.

 But animals aren’t the only ones paying the price of algae outbreaks.
 The economy and public health suffer, too.
 Tourism lulls, property values plummet, medical costs skyrocket.
 Research from the Florida Department of Health shows that during a recent red tide in Sarasota County, “hospital emergency department diagnoses increased by 19% for pneumonia, 40% for gastrointestinal illnesses, and 54% for respiratory illnesses.”
-Statistics reported by the Florida Museum also reveal that, in 2007, a red tide bloom resulted in a $51 million loss of the state’s restaurant and hotel sectors.
-The aforementioned red tide outbreak, which is finally showing signs of abating, has already allocated $14.5 million in emergency funds to clean up beaches.
+While last October’s red tide is finally showing signs of abating, more than $15 million in emergency funds has been allocated thus far to clean up beaches.
 These impacts stem not just from industrial and residential discharges, but also from disrupting the natural water cycle.

 What causes these outbreaks, and why have they gotten out of hand?
 It starts—where else?—with human activity.
-Decades of discharging fertilizer, sewage and chemicals into our waters has led to excess levels of nutrients, spurring toxic algal bloom.
-Lake Okeechobee—infamous for its massive amounts of blue-green algae—has long been the dumping ground for nearby industries and residential communities.
+Decades of discharging fertilizer, sewage and chemicals into our waters has led to excess levels of nutrients, spurring toxic algal blooms.
+Lake Okeechobee—infamous for its proliferating blue-green algae—has long been the dumping ground for nearby industries and residential communities.
 The lake’s pollution also contributes to red tide; as algae decompose and die, they release nutrients into the water that feed phytoplankton.
-This abundant nutrient availability, combined with increasingly warming temperatures, creates an ideal breeding ground for algae populations to explode (a process called eutrophication)—and prosper.
+This abundant nutrient availability, combined with increasingly warming temperatures, creates an ideal breeding ground for algae populations to explode (a process called eutrophication) and prosper.

 While industrial agriculture and climate change have certainly stoked algal blooms, some environmental hazards can be found in our backyards.
 Literally.
 Trash, grass clippings, pet waste, improperly fertilized lawns, pesticides—all play a role in polluting surface water.
 One of the biggest concerns of runoff is that it disrupts the natural water cycle, creating less opportunity for water to infiltrate soil, where it goes through an organic filtering process and replenishes aquifers (which are already compromised in Florida).